nv-edwli/pdf-to-podcast/README.md

 5. When the build completes, set the following configurations.

    * `Environment` &rarr; `Secrets` &rarr; `Configure`.
 Specify the ``NVIDIA_API_KEY`` and ``ELEVENLABS_API_KEY`` Key.
-   * (Optional) To use the email functionality on the frontend application to send your generated podcasts to a recipient, you may also add a ``SENDER_EMAIL_PASSWORD`` secret to the project.
-For example, if you have a Gmail account you can create an App Password ([docs](https://support.google.com/mail/answer/185833)).
+   * (Optional) To use the email functionality on the frontend application to send your generated podcasts to a recipient, you may also add a ``SENDER_EMAIL`` variable and a ``SENDER_EMAIL_PASSWORD`` secret to the project.
+Gmail sender accounts are currently supported; you can create an App Password for your account [here](https://support.google.com/mail/answer/185833).

 6. Navigate to `Environment` &rarr; `Compose` and **Start** the Docker compose services.
 You can view progress under **Output** on the bottom left and selecting **Compose** logs from the dropdown.
 It may take a few minutes to pull and build the services.